 Global Supply Chain Risks

 Businesses around the world have realized the importance of considering pandemic as a major risk that can turn all your plans upside down.
-So, we should protect the supply chains against disruptions due to:
+We need to protect the supply chain against disruptions due to:

 - Natural disasters